Garter • Thistle • St. Patrick • Merit • Companions of Honour •

 When a new knight is appointed, the ceremony is called the Thistle Installation Service, which is held in its own chapel – aptly named Chapel of the Order of the Thistle – next to St. Giles’ Cathedral.
 It occurs during the week that Her Majesty The Queen is present at Holyrood.

 The star of the Order (above) consists of a silver St. Andrew’s saltire (cross), with clusters of rays between the ‘arms’.
 In the center is a green circle bearing the motto of the Order, and within the circle there is a thistle on a gold field.
 The badge depicts St. Andrew in the same form as the star.
 On the reverse, it depicts a thistle, on a green ground and surrounded by the Order’s motto.
 [Top]

 Founded: 1783; discontinued 1922

 The Most Illustrious Order of Saint Patrick was founded in 1783 by King George III, to reward those in high office in Ireland and Irish peers who supported the government.
-It served as the national Order of Ireland, much like the Garter for England and the Thistle for Scotland.
-St. Patrick, the patron saint of Ireland, is the patron of the order.
+It served as the national Order of Ireland, like the Garter for England and the Thistle for Scotland.
+St. Patrick, the patron saint of Ireland, is also the patron of the order.
 Its motto “Quis separabit?” is Latin for “Who will separate us?”.
 This is a reference to Bible passage Romans 8:35, “Who shall separate us from the love of Christ?”